-- (a) Certificates of the Common Examining Board of the Maritime Provinces and Newfoundland. - (b) High School Certificates of Grades XI or XII of Nova Scotia, issued by the Department of Education of the Province of Nova Scotia. - (c) Certificates from Accredited Schools. - (d) Grammar School, or Superior (except in Latin), or First Class Licenses of New Brunswick. - (e) Honour Diplomas, or Certificates, entitling to a First Class Licence, as issued by Prince of Wales College, or a First Class Licence issued by the Education Department of Prince Edward Island. - (f) Equivalent Licences or Certificates issued by Education Departments of other Provinces. - (g) Certificates of Matriculation Examinations taken at recognized Universities.

-(h) Certificates similar to the above issued by University or other official examining bodies, when found adequate.
+- (a) Certificates of the Common Examining Board of the Maritime Provinces and Newfoundland; - (b) High School Certificates of Grades XI or XII of Nova Scotia, issued by the Department of Education. - (c) Certificates from Accredited Schools. - (d) Grammar School, or Superior (except in Latin), or First Class Licences of New Brunswick; - (e) Honour Diplomas, or Certificates, entitling to a First Class Licence, as issued by Prince of Wales College, or a First Class Licence issued by the Education Department of Prince Edward Island; - (f) Equivalent Licences or Certificates issued by Education Departments of other Provinces; - (g) Certificates of Matriculation Examinations taken at recognized Universities; - (h) Certificates similar to the above issued by University or other official examining bodies, when found adequate.